 Any other animal would probably die after eating such a treat, killed by the powerful toxins secreted by the bacteria that thrive rotting meat.
 So how come vultures survive?

-Some new research published last week in the journal the micro-organisms found on the facial skin of the vultures with those found in their large intestine.
+Some new research published last week in the journal Nature Communications shed some light on the matter.
+Researchers have compared for the first time the micro-organisms found on the facial skin of the vultures with those found in their large intestine.

 Lars Hestbjerg and his collaborators found 528 types of bacteria on the heads of 50 turkey and black vultures – including germs that cause botulism, gangrene, tetanus, and septicemia in other species, but only 15% of that variety in the intestine.
 This significant reduction is due to the acids present in the vulture stomach and gut – at least ten times more acid than the human one.